ubuntu/WSL/docs/tutorials/cloud-init.md

 Once logged in the new distro instance's shell, verify that:

-1. The default user match what was configured in the user data file (in our case `u`).
+1. The default user matches what was configured in the user data file (in our case `u`).

 ```sh
 u@mib:~$ whoami
 u
 ```

-2. The cloud-config user data supplied was approved by cloud-init validation.
+2. The supplied cloud-config user data was approved by cloud-init validation.

 ```sh
 u@mib:~$ sudo cloud-init schema --system